 Educational Grants of $200 will be paid biweekly to the caddies, program participants are expected to attend leadership training and caddie training one hour each week, and the caddies are required to complete three hours of community service over the summer.

 Each year, new candidates attend training sessions before officially starting the Academy program.
-Brown Deer and Brighton Dale will be used for the training sessions, conducted by Directors, volunteers, and Caddie Academy Board Members.
+Brown Deer and Meadowbrook will be used for the training sessions, conducted by Directors, volunteers, and Caddie Academy Board Members.

 Jim Bunch, past president of the WGA, is obviously a big proponent of programs that encourage the use of caddies.